OF A TAX PROFESSIONAL

 Unlike some companies, we take time to figure out your tax situation and allow you to make adjustments to your life that will help you get a better arrangement with the IRS.
 We’re patient because we know it pays off with a lower total amount owed.

 In three decades, we have helped put in order the financial house of thousands of families, individuals, and small businesses.
-Our 105 combined years of experience working with the IRS allows us to know which strategies work in each unique situation.
-Two of our staff are Tax Fellows® that meet stringent standards to work closely with the IRS on your behalf.
+Our 127 combined years of experience working with the IRS allows us to know which strategies work in each unique situation.
+Three of our staff are Tax Fellows® that meet stringent standards to work closely with the IRS on your behalf.

 How our tax resolution services work